Shopify/ecfg/README.md

   is `*{json,yaml,yml,toml}`, this flag is optional, but when the type can't be inferred because of a different filename or when reading from stdin, it must be specified. (note that this recognizes `*.ejson` as json automatically)
-* All references to EJSON have changed to ECFG, of course, including `/opt/ecfg/keys` and `ECFG_KEYDIR`.
+* All references to EJSON have changed to ECFG, including `ECFG_KEYDIR`.
+* Key lookup has been changed to allow a greater degree of control:
-* `ECFG_PRIVATE_KEY` can be used to preempt key selection logic during decrypt.
+* `ECFG_PRIVATE_KEY` may be set as an environment variable.
+This can be used to preempt key selection logic during decrypt.
 If present, ecfg will blindly attempt to decrypt any encrypted values using this key, instead of trying to find the matching key in the keydir.
-This is useful for deploying to heroku.
+This is useful for deploying to Heroku.
+* Unless `ECFG_KEYDIR` is set, ecfg will now be look in four directories (in order of decreasing precedence):
+  * `$XDG_CONFIG_HOME/ecfg/keys` (if set, and non-root)
+  * `$HOME/.ecfg/keys` (if non-root)
+  * `/etc/ecfg/keys`
+  * `/opt/ejson/keys`
+* If `ECFG_KEYDIR` is set, then ecfg will look in `$ECFG_KEYDIR/keys`
 * Overhauled build process

 ## Installation